clayford/githelp/githelp.md

 https://help.github.com/articles/generating-ssh-keys/
 NOTE: on Win 7, use `eval $(ssh-agent -s)`

-## Setting up Git so you don’t have to password every time you push to GitHub
+## Setting up Git so you don't have to password every time you push to GitHub

 https://help.github.com/articles/working-with-ssh-key-passphrases/

 NOTE: may have to create .profile file.
-Use `ls –a` to see if .profile exists in root directory.
+Use `ls -a` to see if .profile exists in root directory.
 If not:
 `touch .profile`

 Copy and paste script from link above into file; save and close.